DaoCloud/DaoCloud-docs/docs/en/docs/dce/what-is-dce.md

 # DaoCloud Enterprise 5.0

 DaoCloud Enterprise 5.0 is a high-performance, scalable cloud-native operating system that provides a consistent and stable experience on any infrastructure and in any environment.
-It supports hybrid, edge, and multi-cloud orchestration.
+It supports hybrid, edge, and multicloud orchestration.
 DCE 5.0 integrates the latest service mesh and microservice technologies to track every flow and help you gain insight into the detailed metrics of clusters, nodes, applications, and services, and visualize the health status of applications through dynamic dashboards and topology maps.

 DCE 5.0 natively supports the DevOps development and operation and maintenance mode, which can realize the full process standardization and automation of application delivery, and integrate various selected databases and middleware to make operation and maintenance governance more efficient.
 The various product modules of DCE 5.0 are independently decoupled and support flexible upgrades without affecting the business, and can be docked with many cloud-native ecological products to provide a complete solution system.
 It has been tested by nearly a thousand industry customers' production scenarios, and has built a solid and reliable digital foundation to help enterprises define digital boundaries and release cloud-native productivity.